itsrohitprajapati/Multi_cam_attendance_system_flutter_app/README.md

 ## Permissions and networking

+### Android (`android/app/src/main/AndroidManifest.xml`)

-The Android app requests:
+The app requests:

 - `CAMERA` for student face enrollment
 - `INTERNET` for backend communication and live previews

+Cleartext HTTP is enabled (`android:usesCleartextTraffic="true"`) for local development, and the ML Kit face-detection model is preloaded at install time via the `com.google.mlkit.vision.DEPENDENCIES` meta-data tag.

+### iOS (`ios/Runner/Info.plist`)

+The app declares:

+- `NSCameraUsageDescription` — capturing face photos for enrollment and verification
+- `NSPhotoLibraryUsageDescription` — picking an existing profile photo from the photo library
+- `NSLocalNetworkUsageDescription` — connecting to the attendance server on the local network
+- `NSAppTransportSecurity` with `NSAllowsArbitraryLoads` — allows plain-HTTP backends during development

-Cleartext HTTP is enabled in the Android manifest for local development.
-Use HTTPS in production and apply stricter network security rules before release.
+Both platforms currently permit cleartext HTTP for development convenience.
+Use HTTPS in production and apply stricter network security rules (Android network security config, iOS ATS exceptions) before release.

+## Platform notes

+- The guided enrollment scan (`lib/screens/enrollment_scan_screen.dart`) requests NV21 camera frames on Android and BGRA8888 frames on iOS, with a YUV-420 three-plane fallback, then encodes upright JPEGs in a background isolate.
+All other logic is shared Dart.
+- The front camera is preferred for enrollment; the first available camera is used as a fallback.
+- The launcher display names currently differ per platform: Android shows "Atten" (`android:label` in the manifest) while iOS shows "Multi Cam Attendance System" (`CFBundleDisplayName` in Info.plist).
+Align them if you need consistent branding.

 ## Testing and analysis